steidinger/reactnd-project-udacicards/README.md

 The app allows a user to manage a collections of virtual "flashcards" and use them to study.
 Flashcards are organized in "decks".
 Each deck can contain an arbitrary number of cards and each card contains a question and an answer.
 The user can add decks to the collection and cards to a deck.
 Currently there is no way to edit or delete either decks or cards.

+The app has been tested on a Motorola Moto Z Play running Android 7.1.1.

 ## Installation

 Clone this repository into a directory of your choice, then run `npm install` in it to download all dependencies.